Bolivia's Historic Contribution to Global Warming Since 1850

 The last available year in all the emission datasets is 2023.
 CO2 emissions data is from the Global Carbon Project.
 It contains national CO2 emissions from fossil sources and land-use change.
 Emissions from CH4, N2O and F-gases come from the PRIMAP-Hist dataset.
 It is a rich dataset that combines several published sources to create a historical emissions time series for various greenhouse gases.
 Population data are also from Global Carbon Project where available, however, for many nations it doesn't have historic population going back to 1850.
 Those historic gaps are filled with population data from Our World in Data.

-The Key Insights paragraph was generated using a large language model (LLM) using a structured approach to improve the accuracy.
-This included separating the context generation from the interpretation and narrative.
+The Key Insights paragraph was created using a large language model (LLM) in combination with our data, historic events, and a structured approach for best accuracy by separating the context generation from the interpretation and narrative.

 Data Sources